Skip to Content

 Ingredients

-• 1
+1

-In deep fat fryer or heavy saucepan, heat 2 inches oil to 350°F.
+In deep-fat fryer or heavy saucepan, heat 2 inches oil to 350°F.

-• 2
+2

 Line a plate with paper towels; set aside.

-• 3
+3

-On lightly floured work surface, roll dough into ball and pat into 8x6-inch rectangle about 1/2 inch thick.
-Cut into 9 equal pieces using pizza cutter or knife.
+On lightly floured work surface, roll crust dough into a ball and pat into 8x6-inch rectangle, about 1/2 inch thick.

-• 4
+4

-Fry 2 or 3 pieces of dough at a time in hot oil 2 to 3 minutes on each side, turning with slotted spoon, until deep golden brown.
+Fry 2 or 3 pieces of dough at a time in hot oil for 2 to 3 minutes on each side, carefully turning with slotted spoon, until deep golden brown.
 Remove with slotted spoon.
 Drain on paper towels.

-• 5
+• Step

-Sprinkle tops with powdered sugar, and serve warm.
+Sprinkle tops with powdered sugar and serve warm.

-Nutrition Information
+Nutrition

 Nutrition Facts

-Serving Size: 1 Serving
+Serving Size: 1 Beignet

 Calories